 Notifying the Public of Rights Under the Americans with Disabilities Act:

-HATS operates its services, without regard to disability, according to the American with Disabilities Act.
-Any person who believes he or she has been aggrieved by any unlawful discriminatory practice under ADA may file a complaint with director of transportation Jamie Baker by calling 419-423-7261 or via email at email@example.com.
+HATS operates its services, without regard to disability, according to the Americans with Disabilities Act.
+Any person who believes he or she has been aggrieved by any unlawful discriminatory practice under ADA may file a complaint with the Director of transportation Jamie Baker by calling 419-423-7261 or via email at email@example.com.

 A complainant may file a complaint directly with the Federal Transit Administration by filing a complaint with the Office of Civil Rights, Attention: ADA Program Coordinator, East Building 5th Floor-TCR, 1200 New Jersey Avenue, SE, Washington, DC 20590.

 A PDF version of the FTA's Civil Rights Complaint form can be found here: https://www.transit.dot.gov/sites/fta.dot.gov/files/2023-06/Civil-Rights-Complaint-Form-Alternate.pdf

 If more information is needed in another language, please contact the HATS office at 419-448-7344.
 HATS is also accessible for those with hearing impairment (TTY) at 800-750-0750.